 Artificial Intelligence (AI) promises huge in-process savings through transparency, higher yields through real-time monitoring and control, and back end savings as (more…)

-Significant advancements in technology (Cloud, Machine Learning, AR / VR, AI, Cobotics, etc.) are underway across the manufacturing industry today. (more…)
+Significant advancements in technology (AI, Machine Learning, AR / VR, Cobotics, etc.) are underway across the manufacturing industry today promising to make everyone smarter.
+But, do smarter devices and equipment and systems mean your workers will be any smarter? (more…)

 With the advent of Smart Manufacturing and the ability to easily connect devices within the manufacturing plant floor with Industrial Internet of Things (IIoT), a new challenge has emerged for IT workers. (more…)